"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

-They found seats near Connor O'Mannan, Kavi's boyfriend, who was watching in fascination as Yann Fredericks painted Hagrid's giant nails with an Engorgioed bottle of sparkly pink nail varnish.
-Keshet was brushing his tangled salt-and-pepper hair and weaving it into a neat plait.
+They found seats near Connor O'Mannan, Kavi's boyfriend, who was watching with fascination as Yann Fredericks painted Hagrid's giant nails with an Engorgioed bottle of sparkly pink nail varnish.
+Keshet was combing his tangled white hair and weaving it into neat plaits.

-"We'll soon have you looking as pretty as a princess, Professor," Keshet assured him.
+"We'll soon have you looking as pretty as a princess, Hagrid," Keshet assured him.

 Hagrid blushed beneath his beard.
-"I've told yer yeh can call me 'Ruby' when I'm here, Keshet."
+"I've told yeh you can call me 'Ruby' when I'm here, Keshet."

 "Ruby?"
 Scorpius whispered.
 "Is Hagrid queer?"

-"Sure," said Connor quietly.
+"Sure," said Connor in a low voice.
 "He's - sorry, ey's nonbinary, like Yann.
-Ey's not out to the rest of the school though.
+Ey's not out to the rest of the school, though.
 Ey uses ey/em/eir pronouns when ey's here.
 You didn't think we'd let just any adults in here with us, did you?"

-It was a second before the implications of Connor's words struck Albus.
+It was a second before the implication of Connor's words struck Albus.
 "Are you saying that Professor Longbottom is queer, too?
 But he's married!"

 He craned his head around to look for his godfather.
-The Herbology master was on the other side of the room, having an animated signed conversation with Roxanne and Olivia.
+The Herbology master was on the far side of the room, engaged in animated signed conversation with Roxanne and Olivia.

 Connor laughed.
 "Yeah, Professor Longbottom, too.
 Maybe your boyfriend can explain to you how a queer man might end up married to a woman."

-"Bisexual!" sang Scorpius happily, snuggling against Albus's shoulder.
+"Bisexual!" sang Scorpius happily, snuggling up against Albus's shoulder.

 Polly had joined Keshet in taming Hagrid's wild hair.
-Albus looked around for Rose, and found her cornered by Morgana, who wore a determinedly friendly expression.
-Albus wondered whether Morgana would manage to break through Rose's anti-Slytherin prejudice and bully her into friendship.
+Albus looked around for Rose, and found her cornered by Morgana, who wore a friendly but determined expression.
+Albus wondered whether Morgana would manage to break through Rose's anti-Slytherin prejudice, and bully her into friendship.
 Having been on the receiving end of that determination himself, Albus was not sure Rose stood a chance.

 He slung an arm around Scorpius's shoulders, and kissed him on the cheek.
-Scorpius nestled closer with a sigh of contentment.
-Perhaps having Rose in Protego Club would not be such a bad thing.
+Scorpius nestled closer, with a sigh of contentment.
+Perhaps having Rose in the club would not be such a bad thing.
 Albus decided to relax and enjoy the rest of his birthday party.

-The lights had not been out ten minutes when Scorpius slipped between Albus's bed curtains.
-Albus greeted him with a kiss, as if he had not just finished saying goodnight to him in the same way only moments before.
+The dormitory lights had not been out for ten minutes when Scorpius slipped between Albus's bed curtains.
+Albus greeted him with a kiss, as if he had not just kissed him goodnight only moments before.

 "Would you care to accompany me on a midnight stroll, my dear?"
 Scorpius asked in a whisper.